Unlearning Language

 Kyle McDonald is an artist who works with code.
 He is a contributor to open-source arts-engineering toolkits like openFrameworks, building tools that allow an artist to use new algorithms creatively.
 He subverts network communication and computation, explores glitches and systemic bias, and extends these concepts to the reversal of everything from identity to relationship.
 He frequently leads workshops exploring computing vision and interaction.
 Previously an adjunct professor at NYU’s Interactive Telecommunications Program, he is member of the Free Art and Technology Lab and community manager for openFrameworks.
 His work has been commissioned and exhibited worldwide, including at the NTT InterCommunication Center in Tokyo, Ars Electronica in Austria, Sonar/OFFF, Eyebeam in New York, the Anyang Public Art Project in South Korea, and the Cinekid Festival in Amsterdam.

-McDonald stayed at YCAM for the Guest Research Project vol.1, ProCamToolkit (2011) and Reactor for Awareness in Motion (RAM) (2012-2013).
+McDonald previously stayed at YCAM for the Guest Research Project vol.1, ProCamToolkit (2011) and Reactor for Awareness in Motion (RAM) (2012-2013).
 The works he has exhibited include I Eat Beats (2011) and Daito Manabe + Kyle Mcdonald + Zachary Lieberman + Theodore Watson’s The Janus Machine (2011).